NativeScript/sample-Groceries/README.md

 $ tns install
 ```

 Open your app's `platforms/android/build.gradle` file and add the following line of code below the two existing `compile "com.android.support"` lines.
-(Note, this manual step is going away with the NativeScript 1.5 release.)
+(Note, this manual step is going away with the next release of Telerik UI for NativeScript.)

 ```
 compile "com.android.support:recyclerview-v7:$suppotVer"